 In 2009, the Stavros Niarchos Foundation signed a contract with the Greek State, agreeing to assume the total cost of building and equipping the SNFCC.
 The contract was ratified by the Greek Parliament.
 The total cost of the SNFCC reached $867/€630 million, including two grants of $6 mil (€5mil) each to the National Library of Greece and the Greek National Opera respectively, aiming to support the organizations’ transition to their new facilities.
-The grant is one of the largest donations in Greece’s history and it is the SNF’s largest single gift, since the beginning of its activity in 1996.
+The grant is one of the largest donations in Greece’s history.

 Consistent with its goals of advancing education and the arts, the Stavros Niarchos Foundation decided in 1998 to fund the construction of a building for the National Library of Greece, whose collections were housed in three separate locations and upgrade the facilities to enable access to learners of all ages, provide research and information resources, and connect the National Library to other Greek and major libraries in Greece and throughout the world.
 The concept was presented to the government, which expressed its support.
 Independent of this initiative, the SNF was considering a proposal to rebuild the premises of the Greek National Opera.
 The Foundation saw an exciting possibility to merge its disparate plans—one that was a perfect synthesis of its mission and commitment to Greece and could provide a lasting and transformative impact: to include the National Library of Greece, the Greek National Opera, and a cultural park in one site, and bequeath to the Greek people a great civic, cultural, educational and environmentally responsible landmark of international stature.